Dballzall/semiconductor-intelligence-agent/README.md

 # Semiconductor Intelligence Agent

-An AI-powered briefing agent that monitors the semiconductor (or whatever industry you pick) industry and delivers a daily executive summary straight to your inbox.
+An AI-powered briefing agent that monitors the semiconductor industry (or whatever industry you pick) and delivers a daily executive summary straight to your inbox.

 Built for communications professionals who need to answer 'What's the latest on [Topic]?' before their boss asks.
-Automates the 2 hours of morning reading required to stay smart on the semiconductor industry.
+Automates the 2 hours of morning reading required to stay smart on your given industry.

 **No coding required.
 Setup takes about 5 minutes.**